 Editor's note: how the RAN is made aware of the network slices used by the UE is FFS.

 The network, based on local policies, subscription changes and/or UE mobility, can change the set of Network Slices that is being used by a UE by providing the UE a notification of Accepted NSSAI change indicating a new value of NSSAI.
-This then triggers a UE initiated re-Registration procedure including in RRC and NAS Signalling the value of the new NSSAI the network has provided.
+The network use the network initiated UE configuration update procedure in order to provide a new set of NSSAI (see clause 4.2.x).
+If the network initiates the update of the Allowed NSSAI, the UE responds with the UE configuration update complete message.
+The UE may initiate the Registration update procedure including the value of the new NSSAI the network has provided and optionally a new S-NSSAI value(s) that the UE wants to use, in RRC and NAS Signalling.

 Change of set of slices used by a UE (whether UE or Network initiated) may lead to AMF change subject to operator policy.